What Are Independent Clauses?

 In this lesson, we are going to discuss simple and compound sentences.

 Simple sentences consist of one independent clause and are complete on their own.
 Look at the following examples:

 Hannah and her friend are going to the party.

 I don't want to talk to people.

 He is writing an article on this book.

 When we connect two independent clauses together, we form a compound sentence.
-We mainly use coordinating conjunctions in order to do so.
-Note that each sentence has its own meaning.
+We mainly use coordinating conjunctions for this purpose.
+Note that each sentence has its own complete meaning.
 Look at the following examples:

 They are going to the party

 Sally is washing the dishes